Backtracking strategies for accelerated descent methods with smooth composite objectives: Some useful Lemmas

 where the first inequality holds by strong convexity of $f$, the second one is a simple application of Lemma \ref{prop:strong:conv} and the last one follows from the Lipschitz continuity of $\nabla f$.
 Since $\tau L_f<1$ by assumption, we can neglect the third term in \eqref{RHS:lemma} and get \eqref{descent:rule:app}. \end{proof}

 We finally report a general properties of proximal mappings which we used in our numerical experiments in Section \ref{sec:numerics}.
 For a general convex function $h$ it essentially allows a straightforward calculation of the proximal map of the composite $\varepsilon$-strongly convex function $g:=\alpha h + \frac{\varepsilon}{2}\|\cdot\|_2^2$ in terms of the proximal map of $h$ itself.
+We recall the notation \eqref{prox:metric}.

 [notation]{Lemma}

 \begin{lemma:proximal:map} Let $h:\mathcal{X}\to\R\cup\left\{+\infty\right\}$ a convex, proper and l.s.c. function.
 For $\alpha, \varepsilon>0$ let $g$ be defined as:

 Then, there holds: